-Prerequisite(s): POE102 and POE105 or equivalent Note(s): For students of the Third of Fourth year taking Arts.
-Contact Hours: 3 - 0 - 6 Credit(s): 1 POE334 Canadian Public Policy-Making, Theory and Practice
+Note(s): For students of the Third of Fourth year taking Arts.

+POE334 Canadian Public Policy-Making, Theory and Practice

 A study of many theories of public policy and their application in the federal government of Canada.
-The consequences of the choice of these theories on the public policies are also analyzed.
+The consequences of the choice of these theories on the public policies is also analyzed.